metagov/open-web-challenge/index.md

 We have a ton of special governance workshops, events, and opportunities for you to train and build skills for the hackathon.
 We're also curating access to a range of tools that might help you expand your experiments.

 1. [Sputnik DAO](https://sputnik.fund/): NEAR's premier DAO technology, Sputnik DAOs offer an easy, accessible platform for collective decision-making on the blockchain
-2. [Metagov](http://docs.metagov.org/): a unified API gateway providing access to a bunch of governance services; designed to support rapid prototyping of governance experiments
+2. [Metagov](http://docs.metagov.org/): a unified API gateway that helps developers access and hook up a bunch of governance services & platforms
 3. [SourceCred](https://sourcecred.io): SourceCred is a reputation algorithm helps communities measure and reward value creation
-4. [PolicyKit]: ...
+4. [PolicyKit](https://www.policykit.org): PolicyKit is a framework for authoring governance procedures and policies directly on top of social platforms

 # Legal disclaimer
 We may add changes and clarifications to the rules above.
 When changes occur, we'll let you know by email.